Detection techniques and investigation of different neutrino experiments: NEUTRINO EXPERIMENTS: A CHRONOLOGICAL ORDER

-operated by \'{E}lectricit\'{e} de France (EdF) near the village of Chooz in France.\\The detector is located in an undergorund laboratory at a distance of 1 km from the two pressurised water reactors and with rock overburden of 300 m.w.e.
+\begin{tasks}[counter-format={(tsk[r])}, label-align=centre, label-offset={1mm}, label-width={6mm}](2) \task \textbf{Location:} Ardennes, France \task \textbf{Period:} April 1997-July 1998 \task \textbf{Type:} $\bar{\nu}_{e}$ (disappearance) \task \textbf{Detection Technique:} Scintillator \end{tasks} The Chooz is a long-baseline reactor neutrino oscillation experiment named after the nuclear power station operated by \'{E}lectricit\'{e} de France (EdF) near the village of Chooz in France.\\The detector is located in an undergorund laboratory at a distance of 1 km from the two pressurised water reactors and with rock overburden of 300 metre water equivalent.
 The depth reduces the external cosmic ray muon flux by a factor of $\sim$300 to 0.4$m^{-2}s^{-1}$.
 The neutrino sources i.e. reactors produces a total thermal output of 8.5GW$_{th}$, 4.25GW$_{th}$ from each of the reactors.
-The detector is in a welded cyllindrical steel vessel 5.5m in diameter and 5.5m deep.
-The inside walls of the vessel are painted with high reflectivity white paint and the vessel is placed in a pit of 7m diameter and 7m depth. the steek vessel is further surrounded by 75 cm of low radioactivity sand and covered by 14cm of cast iron to protect the detector from the natural radioactivity of the rocks.\\The anti-electrino neutrino flux emitted by the Chooz reactors depends on the instantaneous fission rate derived from the thermal power of the reactors and also on anti-electron neutrino yield from the four main isotopes-- ${^{235}}U$, ${^{238}}U$, ${^{239}}Pu$ and ${^{241}}Pu$\\The anti electron neutrinos that hit the detector are studied dia the Inverse Beta decay (IBD) reaction given by
+The detector is in a welded cylindrical steel vessel 5.5m in diameter and 5.5m deep.
+The inside walls of the vessel are painted with high reflectivity white paint and the vessel is placed in a pit of 7m diameter and 7m depth.
+The steel vessel is further surrounded by 75 cm of low radioactivity sand and covered by 14cm of cast iron to protect the detector from the natural radioactivity of the rocks. \\The electron anti-neutrino flux emitted by the Chooz reactors depends on the instantaneous fission rate derived from the thermal power of the reactors and also on anti-electron neutrino yield from the four main isotopes-- ${^{235}}U$, ${^{238}}U$, ${^{239}}Pu$ and ${^{241}}Pu$.
+The electron anti-neutrinos those hit the detector are studied via the Inverse Beta decay (IBD) reaction given by